 The ad worked.
 The PCjr only lasted about two years on the market, and sold somewhere between 270,000 and 500,000 units.

-The Commodore 64 lasted 12 years on the market and sold around 20 million units.
+The Commodore 64 lasted 12 years on the market and sold around 12 million units.
 Nobody knows exact sales figures for the C-64, but nobody disputes it was the best selling computer of all time.
+And we do know in fiscal years 1984 and 1985, Commodore sold about 4.5 million C-64s total.

 People expected great things from the PCjr.
 They also expected great things from the Coleco Adam.
 The Commodore 64 just turned out to be too much of a juggernaut to compete against well.
 Its low price meant you couldn’t afford to make many mistakes if you wanted to compete.
 And the PCjr, as it turns out, just made too many mistakes.